jeffreysbrother/HTML-email-template/README.md

 ##REQUIRED ACTIONS:##
 1. put all CSS inline
-2. update placeholders with content, e.g. [AP Time] and [Customer Name]
-3. test again after updating any content, images, or links
+2. test again after updating any content, images, or links